 The NZ Hi-Tech Awards received a record number of entries this year, and several of the judges commented that the standard of entries is the highest yet seen in the event’s 22-year history.
 We are very proud to announce this recognition for our technology innovation.

-To discuss a winning solution to your air quality technology needs, get in touch with us.
+Let’s discuss a winning solution to your air quality technology needs